Chito Manansala is the reason you and about 2 billion other people can instantly pay with a Visa card in shops across the planet.

 “There’s real developer excitement over Node, but there’s also real benefit to using it for at least certain types of applications,” says Bill Hilf, the general manager of product management for Windows Azure.
 “We don’t see Node on Azure as altruistic.
 We see it as a way to drive business.”

-For Gerad Suyderhoud — who helped organize the first Node hackathon in the summer of 2010 — Node is the successor to Ruby on Rails, the programming language that made it big when Twitter made it big.
+For Gerad Suyderhoud — who helped organize the first Node hackathon in the summer of 2010 — Node is the successor to Ruby on Rails, the programming framework that made it big when Twitter made it big.
 “First there was C, which Amazon was written in,” he told us this past spring.
 “Then there was Perl, and Craigslist was written in Perl.
 Then there was PHP and Facebook, and then Rails and Twitter.
 With each of these things, they solved a lot of hard problems, but then new problems arrived.
 Node solves the next set of hard problems, the problems that come with all this real-time stuff.”

 And he’s not alone.
 This week, in downtown San Francisco, Joyent — the chief steward of the Node open source project — is hosting the first major conference dedicated to the technology, and the speaker lists includes names from likes of Google, Yahoo!, Microsoft, VMware, and Mozilla.